 This is probably the healthiest product we have on the whole list here.
 If you want your dog to eat well and healthy, then this is your best bet, but this isn't a cheap product.

-Make sure that when you pick the flavor you want, that you pick a flavor with ingredients that'll keep your dog allergy free.
-If your dog is allergic to turkey, don't get him/her the main turkey type that they sell.
+Make sure that when you pick the flavor you want, that you choose a flavor with ingredients that'll keep your dog allergy-free.
+If your dog is allergic to turkey, don't get him the primary turkey type that they sell.

 Helpful Resource: How To Tell If Your Dog Has Allergies?

 The healthiest choice on this guide is the Evo 95 Percent Canned Dog Food.
 It's the only menu on the item that comes in a can and is made of almost pure animal protein.

 They claim to have set the standard for "food safety" in dog food and are supposed to use the finest ingredients in the world to make their canned food.
 The bulk of the food in the can, however, is meat.
 When speaking about how dogs' stomachs are, you should know that meat is very healthy for dogs, especially the proteins that come with it.

 They also claim to have put in only simple carbohydrates and protein in their dog food so that your dog's stomach won't be growling for hours on end trying to digest the food that they just ate.